 If you work with multiple versions of Node.js or need to switch between them frequently, the nvm tool (Node Version Manager) can be extremely useful. nvm allows you to install multiple Node.js versions and change the active version whenever you need.

-After installing nvm (which is typically used on macOS and Linux; on Windows you can use nvm-windows), you can list the Node.js versions installed on your system with the following command:
+After installing nvm (which is typically used on macOS and Linux; on Windows you can use nvm-windows), you can list the Node.js versions installed on your system with:

 nvm ls